Flexible Web Design by Zoe Mickley Gillenwater

 The book describes flexible layout types in some detail and explains how to achieve these with CSS.
 It really is a worthwhile read if you are new to flexible layouts…. or even if you are a regular 'flexible web designer'.

 This book is also a great read if you have a copy of Bulletproof Web Design by Dan Cederholm on your bookshelf.
-The two books complement each other quite well.
+The two books complement each other nicely.

 Update: Interview with Zoe Gillenwater · Download